 Child custody laws in Georgia require a judge to consider the following factors, and any other factor that impact’s a child’s best interests:

-In some cases, the judge will appoint a guardian ad litem—an attorney or other professional whose job is to represent the interests of the child—or a custody evaluator to meet with the family and make a custody recommendation to the judge.
+In some cases, a judge will appoint a guardian ad litem (a person whose job is to represent the interests of the child in court) or a custody evaluator to meet with the family and make a custody recommendation to the judge.

-Georgia law requires divorcing parents to submit a parenting plan to the court in every case where custody is an issue.
-The parties can submit a joint parenting plan or each party may submit a separate plan.
-The parenting plan outlines the child’s needs and how the child’s time should be divided between the parents.
-It allocates decision-making authority between then parents and explains the parameters of each parent’s access to the child including legal and physical custody.
+Georgia law requires divorcing parents to submit a parenting plan to the court in every case where custody is at issue.
+Parents can submit a joint parenting plan or each parent may submit a separate plan.
+A parenting plan outlines the child’s needs and how the child’s time should be divided between the parents.
+It allocates decision-making authority between parents and explains the parameters of each parent’s access to the child including legal and physical custody.